 |Total Interest Paid||RM13,500.00||RM24,300.00|

-From the calculations above, you can see that Ali would be paying RM10,800 more in interest if he takes out a nine-year loan, compared to a five-year loan – that’s 80 percent higher in interest to fork out!
+From the calculations above, you can see that Ali would be paying RM10,800 more in interest if he takes out a nine-year car loan, compared to a five-year car loan – that’s 80 percent higher in interest to fork out!
+That being said, you should always consult someone who’s well versed in this matter and do your own research first.

 Mistake 9: Not Understanding the Auto-Finance Contract

-Purchasing a car also means that you will need to sign various documents or contracts outlining the details regarding your sale.
-It’s always best to make sure you understand everything that is stated in the documents and contracts before signing them to avoid any complications down the road.
+If you’re unfamiliar with how to buy a car in Malaysia, it always includes signing various documents or contracts outlining the details of the purchase.
+It’s always best to make sure you read and understand everything in the documents before signing them.
+If you buy your car on finance, this will help you avoid complications regarding your car loan down the road.

-Buying your first car is truly an exciting experience, so take your time to do your research and buy the car that fits your needs according to your budget.
-If you are afraid or unsure of what you are doing, bring someone along who has been through the experience with you if you can, and pay attention to these mistakes listed above.
+Buying a car, whether new or used, is truly an exciting experience, so take the time to do your research and buy the car that fits your needs and budget.
+If you’re afraid or unsure of what you’re doing, bring someone along who has been through the experience with you, and pay attention to the mistakes listed above.

 To make things easier, you can always check out Carsome’s huge inventory of quality used cars.
-Covering 175 inspection points, used cars sold by Carsome are definitely Carsome Certified, with no major accidents, frame, or flood damage.
+Covering 175 inspection points, used cars sold by Carsome are Carsome Certified, with no major accidents, frame, or flood damage.
 In fact, if you get your car through Carsome, you will enjoy a one-year extended warranty and a five-day money-back guarantee under the Carsome Promise.
-Check out the website to know more.
+Good luck with purchasing your car!